 Develop a few healthy mantras that will keep you mentally strong.
 Those sayings will help you combat self-doubt, catastrophic predictions, and endless rumination.

-To learn more about how to give up the bad habits that rob you of mental strength, pick up a copy of 13 Things Mentally Strong People Don't Do.
+To learn more about how to give up the bad habits that rob you of mental strength, check out 13 Things Mentally Strong People Don't Do.

 LinkedIn image: shurkin_son/Shutterstock